 Identity theft is a key major area that KYC addresses.
 Due to the lack of sophisticated systems in the past, criminals could simply use a fake name and address to transact with financial institutions.
 However, over time, technology that thoroughly carries out background checks was developed, forcing criminals to get smarter and use well-thought-out identity masks to escape checks.

-However, KYC today is a thorough mix of both physical and digital identity verification, helping financial organisations detect identity theft from a mile.
+However, KYC today is a thorough mix of both physical and digital identity verification, helping financial organizations detect identity theft from a mile.
 It ensures identity cannot be easily stolen or used under false pretence.

 2. Money Laundering